 At post mortem examination, the carcass presented in poor body condition as indicated by the moderately reduced muscular bulk and markedly prominent bony landmarks (especially dorsal processes of the vertebrae and ischiatic and iliac tuberosities of the pelvis).
 The oral mucosa and conjunctiva showed diffuse moderate reddening interpreted as congestion.
 The thoracic cavity contained abundant (approximately 0.5 L) transparent to mildly red tinged fluid (hydrothorax).
-The heart silhouette was severely enlarged and rounded occupying more than 50% of the thoracic space.
+The heart silhouette was severely enlarged and rounded occupying more than 50% of the thoracic space (Fig. 1A).
 The pericardium was diffusely severely distended and contained markedly increased amount of fluid (hydropericardium).
-Close examination of the heart revealed marked anatomical abnormalities.
+Close examination of the heart revealed marked anatomical abnormalities (Fig. 1B).
 The base of the heart exhibited a single arterial trunk originating from the right ventricle.
-Approximately 3 cm distally from its origin, two independent pulmonary arteries originated from each side of the trunk (left and right), subsequently giving origin to the aorta.
+Approximately 3 cm distally from its origin, two independent pulmonary arteries originated from each side of the trunk (left and right), subsequently giving origin to the aorta (Fig. 1C).
 The cranial and caudal vena cava opened normally into the right atrium and left atrium was communicating with the lungs through 4 severely engorged pulmonary veins (two left and two right).
-The left and right ventricles communicated through a large 5x4 cm in diameter round defect in the upper aspect of interventricular septum immediately beneath the single arterial trunk.
+The left and right ventricles communicated through a large 5x4 cm in diameter round defect in the upper aspect of interventricular septum immediately beneath the single arterial trunk (Fig. 1D).
 The base of this arterial trunk exhibited a single valve characterized by three irregular and thickened leaflets from which a narrow fibrous sheet was in continuity with the mitral valve through the septal defect.
 Other associated macroscopical changes consisted of diffuse severe congestion and pulmonary atelectasis (caused by the compression by the heart) as well as marked enlargement and congestion of the liver with moderately rounded edges.

 Relevant samples of thoracic and abdominal organs were included in 10% buffered formalin and processed for histopathological investigation with Haemotoxylin and Eosin stain (H&E) for general examinations.
-Histopathology revealed severe pulmonary congestion characterized by thickening of the alveolar septa due to marked capillary engorgement, intralveolar edema admixed with extravasated erythrocytes, and numerous activated alveolar macrophages with intracytoplasmic erythrocytes or golden brown pigment which was confirmed as hemosiderin by means of Perls’ Prussian blue stain (hemosiderophages-heart failure cells).
-The myocardium showed diffuse mild degeneration of myocardiocytes characterized by cellular swelling with occasional hyperthrophic myocardiocytes.
+Histopathology revealed diffuse moderate myocardiocyte degeneration and multifocal single myofibre acute necrosis (Fig. 1E).
+The lungs showed diffuse severe congestion dominated by thickening of the alveolar septa due to marked capillary engorgement, intralveolar edema admixed with extravasated erythrocytes, and numerous activated alveolar macrophages with intracytoplasmic erythrocytes or golden brown pigment which was confirmed as hemosiderin by means of Perls’ Prussian blue stain (haemosiderophages-heart failure cells) (Fig 1F).
 The liver showed diffuse congestion with abundant presence of hemosiderin in Kupffer’s cells.

 Based on macroscopical examination this abnormality was diagnosed as persistent truncus arteriosus, which is defined as a single great artery which gives origin to systemic, pulmonary and coronary arteries.5 Truncus arteriosus has been described in domestic animals including dogs, cats, horses, calves and lambs.3-5,10 In human medicine truncus arteriosus accounts for <1% of congenital heart defects and can be further classified into different subtypes using two different score systems which can be also applied to veterinary medicine.7 Thus, based on the anatomical location of the associated arteries, truncus arteriosus can be subclassified as I-IV using 1949 Collet and Edwards classification1, or types A1 to A4 according to the 1965 Van Praaghs system.11 The current case showed independent pulmonary arteries originating from the common trunk which are part of type III or type A2 truncus arteriosus subclassifications.
 Moreover, ventricular septal defects are almost always present, as in this case.5